Entity Management Settings

 <entities> <enhancement agent="true" reflection="warning" /> <cache ref="weak" level2="0mb" /> <fetch hollow="true" /> <persist serialization="false" /> <cascade-persist always="auto" on-persist="false" on-commit="true" /> <dirty-tracking arrays="false" /> </entities>

 Each of the following sections describes one subelement:

 <enhancement agent="true" reflection="warning" />

-- The agent attribute (whose value is "true" or "false") specifies whether the Enhancer Agent should be loaded to enhance persistable types on the fly, even if it is not specified explicitly at the command line.
-This is currently supported only for JDK 6.0 (not JRE) or above.
+"false") specifies whether the Enhancer Agent should be loaded to enhance persistable types on the fly, even if it is not specified explicitly at the command line.
+This is currently an experimental feature, supported only on selected JVMs.

 The <cache> element

 <cache> element specifies settings of the two cache mechanisms for entities:

 refattribute specifies the reference type for holding non dirty entities in the persistence context of the

 (which serves as a first level cache).
 The valid values are

 EntityManagerjavax.persistence.EntityManagerJPA interfaceInterface used to interact with the persistence context.See JavaDoc Reference Page...